sergerdn/lemur-docker/README.md

 ```bash
 make
 ```
 NOTE: make automatically resolves access rights to the docker.
 If we haven't start containers with `sudo`.
+NOTE: make commands tested on Linux and Mac.

 Starting with more control
 --------